connornishijima/connornishijima.github.io/_products/super_pixie.md

 --------------------------------

-## How about a hundred more characters?
+## How About A Hundred More Characters?

 A hundred more charcters?
 What is this, The Simpsons?

-(I added the full printable ASCII charset)
+I added the full printable ASCII charset.

 <iframe class="youtube-video" src="https://www.youtube.com/embed/lD4lZDL1xP8" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

 -------------------------------

-## Further optimization
+## Chain Optimization

 I was able to identify and reduce errors that caused chain de-sync or jitter.
 Now they even perform perfectly in slow motion: